2014-2015 Undergraduate & Graduate Catalog

 For additional information about opportunities your college offers, please refer to the Brooks College of Interdisciplinary Studies section in this catalog.

-China, with 5,000 years of civilization, more than a billion people, and a fast-growing economy, and Japan, with its unparalleled economic success and its unique geopolitical position, command the attention of the world.
+China, with 5,000 years of civilization, more than a billion people, and a fast growing economy, and Japan, with its unparalleled economic success and its unique geopolitical position, commands the attention of the world.
 The East Asian studies curriculum provides students with a balanced liberal arts and professional perspective on the study of the rich cultural resources, economic potentials, and comparative politics of these two countries.
 Students gain intercultural knowledge and competence that benefit them in this increasingly globalized world.

-Students who minor in East Asian studies can participate in the study abroad programs at East China Normal University in Shanghai, Nanjing University in Nanjing, National Taiwan Normal University in Taipei, Japanese studies program at International Christian University (ICU), or the Japan Center for Michigan Universities (JCMU).
-Consult the Padnos International Center or the director of the East Asian studies program for more information.
+Students who minor in East Asian studies can participate in the study abroad programs at East China Normal University in Shanghai, Nanjing University in Nanjing, National Taiwan Normal University in Taipei, Japanese Studies program at International Christian University (ICU), or the Japan Center for Michigan Universities (JCMU).
+Consult the Barbara H. Padnos International Center or the Director of the East Asian studies program for more information.

 Completion of the minor in East Asian studies requires a total of 21 to 22 credit hours.
 Normally this includes nine credits of core courses, four credits of either Chinese or Japanese above the 201 level, and nine credits of electives, for a total of 22 credits.